 Spain is bordered to the west and north by the Atlantic Ocean and to the south and east by the Mediterranean Sea, which can mean only one thing: beaches galore!
 There is no way a surfer can go to Spain and not find the perfect beach for them!

-According to many, the Sotavento beach is a surfer’s Paradise!
-It is surrounded by the Atlantic Ocean and offers both stunning waves for daredevils and smooth waters for newbies.
-It’s also quite massive, with smooth sand and no rocks whatsoever, so it’s perfect for sunbathing, too.
-It is the place every surfer has to visit if ever in this gorgeous & lively country.
+According to many, Sotavento beach is a surfer’s Paradise!
+It is surrounded by the Atlantic Ocean and offers both stunning waves for daredevils and mellow waters for newbies.
+It’s also quite massive, with smooth sand and no rocks whatsoever, so it’s perfect for sunbathing too.
+It is the place every surfer has to visit if ever in this gorgeous and lively country.

 Eager to visit these wonderful destinations?
 Or maybe you would like to learn how to surf or perfect your technique?
-Head on over to our BookSurfCamps to browse through our large selection of out of this world surf vacations!
+Head on over to BookSurfCamps to browse through our large selection of surf camps in Europe.